 Virtual Machine auto-discovery

 VMWare platforms, Citrix XenServer, oVirt Redhat, KVM/libvirt, OpenVZ, AIX HMC, Nutanix, Docker and LXC virtualization platforms can be discovered with this tool.
 Hyper-V platforms can be discovered with the Windows autodiscovery tool. *Note, you may optionally choose to run discovery from a remote collector.

 Setting up VMware/Citrix Xenserver/oVirt/KVM/LXC auto-discovery

-From Tools > Auto-discovery > vServer, you can add a new vCenter server or ESX server or Citrix XenServer info to connect and gather host and VM details.
+From Tools > Auto-discovery > Hypervisors/*nix/win, you can add a hypervisor discovery job to connect and gather host and VM details.
 Options are as follows: